alexk-1998/UofWRoverLICameras/README.md

 --save-every -s
 <1-inf>
 Save every s frames from the stream.
-[Default: 1] Default will save every frame, if s == 2 then every second frame is saved, etc.
+[Default: 4] Default will save every frame, if s == 4 then every fourth frame is saved, etc.
 This results in an effective frame rate = fps / s.

 --capture-time -t